Shadow-Develops/docusaurus/docs/shadowStore/integrations/discord.md

 # Discord

 By default, Shadow Store comes with a built in Discord Bot.
-Currently it is required for the login method; however, it optionally has logging features.
+It is one of the login method and it has logging features.

 :::info[Notice]
 The Discord Bot Token within your Admin Panel > Integration is the same key saved within your `.env`, so this is NOT a separate bot.